George Wesler

 plant-derived aluminum

 Photosynthesis is the conversion of light energy into chemical energy by living organisms.
 The raw materials for this natural process are carbon dioxide and water.
-The very carbon dioxide that climate change fanatics in the utterly discredited WEF want to LIMIT!
-The energy source is SUNLIGHT, and the end products include glucose and life-giving oxygen.
+The very carbon dioxide that climate change fanatics in the utterly discredited World Economic Forum want to limit!
+The energy source is sunlight, and the end products include glucose and life-giving oxygen.
 Through this process, the plant assimilates or digests the metallic mineral; therefore, the human body can more easily incorporate it.

 This natural process basically sidesteps the standard digestive time of about 15 hours, as required for the small number of metallic minerals to be actually utilized.